-We were able to provide salary increases for our employees this past year.
+Because of the uncertainty of the COVID pandemic, we were unable to provide salary increases for our employees this past year.
 Our health insurance plan, which operates on a self-insured basis, continues to see increases in its costs.
 The health insurance cash reserve is stable.
 Because health insurance is a major employee benefit, the college continues to cover the cost of a single plan for our employees.